Using a HELOC to Buy Investment Property in DFW

 Down Payment Support

-A HELOC may be used to help cover cash needed for an acquisition while preserving other reserves.
+A HELOC may be used to help cover cash needed for an acquisition while preserving other reserves, but investors should still make sure the property works after the added financing pressure is factored in.

 Bridge for a Cash Offer